 These texts have been transliterated by a number of scholars specializing in first millennium cuneiform sources.
 The great majority of the texts were transliterated by the late János Everling, a Hungarian scholar who pioneered the practice of making cuneiform transliterations available online.
 His translations cover the texts published in AnOr 8, CT 49, GCCI 1–2, Nbk, TuM 2/3, UCP 9/1, UCP 9/3, UCP 9/12, VS 3, and YOS 17.
 Yuval Levavi and Caroline Waerzeggers provided transliterations and translations for the texts published in dubsar 3 and OLA 233.

 Within the context of Oracc, the BALT project is special in that the lemmatizations, part of speech tags, normalizations, and sense tags were not done manually but rather semi-automatically, i.e. with the help of trainable language models.
 More information on how this was done will be made available in a forthcoming publication.
 These models are largely but not completely accurate, hence certain words in the BALT corpus are still not lemmatized or may have their lemma, normalization, POS tag, or sense wrong.
-According to our evaluation, about 94% of lemmas, 96% of POS tags, and 75–80% of normalizations are correct.
-We intend to gradually fill out and correct the texts at all levels of annotation, but also hope that individual scholars and students of Akkadian will consider contributing to this effort.
-Please contact us if you wish to help.
+According to our evaluation, about 93% of lemmas, 96% of POS tags, and 70% of normalizations are correct.

 The lemmatizations for all BALT texts as well as other Babylonian administrative and legal texts annotated in the same fashion are available in CONLL-U format as Zenodo repositories here [https://doi.org/10.5281/zenodo.14186072] and here [https://doi.org/10.5281/zenodo.14223709].